-- (a) (i) To gain admission to the examination in a module, a module mark of at least 40% is required, except where the relevant faculty requires a module mark of more than 40% as the minimum for admission to the examination. - (ii) To gain admission to the examination in a doctoral degree module, a module mark of at least 60% is required. - (b) A module mark is set out in the module guide or its addendum and is the result of both the continuous and the summative assessments, which are conducted in a decentralised fashion during the course of the module term. - (c) A module mark that has been obtained in a module is valid only for the next examination applicable to the module in question. - (d) Except where the dean of the faculty in which the relevant module is offered decides otherwise (in consultation with the particular lecturer) a student must, in order to gain admission to the examination in a module, meet all the prescribed subminimum and assignment requirements, and must have participated in all the scheduled assessments as set out in the relevant module guide or its addendum.
+- (a) To gain admission to the examination in a module, a module mark of at least 60% is required. - (b) A module mark is set out in the module guide or its addendum and is the result of both the continuous and the summative assessments, which are conducted in a decentralised fashion during the course of the module term. - (c) A module mark that has been obtained in a module is valid only for the next examination applicable to the module in question. - (d) Except where the dean of the faculty in which the relevant module is offered, in consultation with the particular lecturer, decides otherwise, a student must, in order to gain admission to the examination in a module, meet all the prescribed subminimum and assignment requirements, and must have participated in all the scheduled assessments as set out in the relevant module guide or its addendum.